 Raw material, work-in-progress and finished goods are valued at the lower of cost and net realisable value.
 Cost is calculated using the weighted average method.
-Net realisable value is the estimated selling price in the ordinary course of business, less estimated cost of completion and the estimated costs necessary to make the sale.

 The value of work-in-progress and finished goods includes direct costs and manufacturing overheads.